Uatilla/42Porto_Minishell/README.md

 # Minishell
 ![Screencastfrom2024-10-0211-42-55-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/4b41ef52-b0bd-4490-b691-3bc39729518d)

 **Minishell** is a C project developed as part of the 42 School Common Core Program.
-The primary objective of this project is to create a program that effectively manages data races and avoid deadlocks.
-Just as in economics, where resources are finite and must be allocated wisely, programming requires careful management of resources—typically data—that need to be accessed by multiple processes or threads.
-It is essential to ensure that this data remains accurate and reliable.
-In this context, mutexes are employed to lock the data, preventing concurrent access and ensuring its integrity.
+It is a smaller shell environment that adheres to POSIX standards and aims to replicate some of the behavior of the original Unix shell program.
+The primary objectives of this project are to:

+    *Handle environment variables
+    *Execute commands
+    *Manage redirections, including heredoc, append, input files, and output files *Manage pipes
+    *Handle other basic shell features

+Understanding the construction of **Abstract Syntax Trees (ASTs)** [see more](https://en.wikipedia.org/wiki/Abstract_syntax_tree), was one of the most fascinating aspects of this project.
+This task was also one of the most challenging and rewarding parts of the project, as it required a deep understanding of C programming concepts and data structures.

 For more detailed information, look at the [**subject of this project**](https://cdn.intra.42.fr/pdf/pdf/138331/en.subject.pdf).

-One of our learnings after building this project is that **everyone can apply mathematics or physics without being a mathematician or physician.**

 ## How to use it